munificent/craftinginterpreters/book/types-of-values.md

 Before performing an operation that requires a certain type, we need to make sure the value *is* that type.

-For unary negate, the check looks like this:
+For unary negation, the check looks like this:

 ^code op-negate (1 before, 1 after)